 Although it is mostly about a farmer’s son entering academia, its masterful prose and accurate social realism will give it a deserved mention on any book list.
 The novel follow’s William Stoner’s quiet resistance against the departmental politics of his university and the loveless marriage to his wife.
 If you want excitement, skip this book.
 If you want to feel human, read it immediately.

 On the Black Hill (1982, UK) by Bruce Chatwin

 Set on the border between England and Wales, On the Black Hill follows the lives of twin brothers Lewis and Benjamin on the farm.
 It portrays both the difficulty and joys of farming in the last century, as the brothers must face the war, an overzealous father, and the social mores of the time.
-It was also made into a movie five years after its publication.
+One of the earlier farm novels on this list, it was also made into a movie five years after its publication.

 A Thousand Acres (1991) by Jane Smiley

 Arguably one of the most famous farm novels of recent times (winning the Pulitzer Prize), Smiley’s book provides a loose retelling of King Lear in the form of an Iowa farm family.
 While Ginny Cook appears to be a typical and happy farmwife, she is eventually forced to face a dark family secret.
 The novel deals with the consolidation of agriculture, environmental themes, and the effects of patriarchal dominance.

 This novel is listed with a warning: it is not for those who can be offended, and do not let your children read it.
 It is included, howevever, out of a belief that art and literature should never be censored.
 In Darling, two brothers compete for and act out their affection for a Holstein in a grotesque manner, and carry that rivalry into adulthood.
 It is written with elegant prose and a sensitivity that brings humanity into the most degenerate circumstances.

 That They May Face the Rising Sun (2002, Ireland) by John McGahern